MTstateIntroStats/IntroStatTextbook/docs/05-inference-cat.md

 The large difference in promotion rates (58.3% for females versus 87.5% for males) suggest there might be discrimination against women in promotion decisions.
 However, we cannot yet be sure if the observed difference represents discrimination or is just from random chance.
-Generally there is a little bit of fluctuation in sample data, and we wouldn't expect the sample proportions to be *exactly* equal, even if the truth was that the promotion decisions were independent of gender.</div>\EndKnitrBlock{example}
+Generally there is a little bit of fluctuation in sample data, and we wouldn't expect the sample proportions to be *exactly* equal, even if the truth was that the promotion decisions were independent of gender.

+Additionally, the researchers used a **convenience sample**---48 male bank supervisors attending a management institute---so we will need to think carefully about to which population we can generalize these results.</div>\EndKnitrBlock{example}

 The previous example is a reminder that the observed outcomes in the sample may not perfectly reflect the true relationships between variables in the underlying population.
-Table \@ref(tab:discriminationResults) shows there were 7 fewer promotions in the female group than in the male group, a difference in promotion rates of 29.2% $\left( \frac{21}{24} - \frac{14}{24} = 0.292 \right)$.
+Table \@ref(tab:discriminationResults) shows there were 7 fewer promotions in the female group than in the male group, a difference in promotion rates of 29.2%:
-This observed difference is what we call a **point estimate**\index{point estimate} of the true effect.
+\[
+\hat{p}_M - \hat{p}_F = \frac{21}{24} - \frac{14}{24} = 0.292.
+\]
-The point estimate of the difference is large, but the sample size for the study is small, making it unclear if this observed difference represents discrimination or whether it is simply due to chance.
+This point estimate of the true difference is large, but the sample size for the study is small, making it unclear if this observed difference represents discrimination or whether it is simply due to chance.
-We label these two competing claims, $H_0$ and $H_A$:
+These two competing claims are our null and alternative hypotheses:

 * $H_0$: **Null hypothesis**\index{null hypothesis}.
 The variables `gender` and `decision` are independent.
 They have no relationship, and the observed difference between the proportion of males and females who were promoted, 29.2%, was due to chance.

 * $H_A$: **Alternative hypothesis**\index{alternative hypothesis}.
 The variables `gender` and `decision` are *not* independent.
 The difference in promotion rates of 29.2% was not due to chance, and equally qualified females are less likely to be promoted than males.

-\BeginKnitrBlock{onebox}<div class="onebox">**Hypothesis testing**

-These hypotheses are part of what is called a **hypothesis test**\index{hypothesis test}.
-A hypothesis test is a statistical technique used to evaluate competing claims using data.
-Often times, the null hypothesis takes a stance of *no difference* or *no effect*.

-If the null hypothesis and the data notably disagree, then we will reject the null hypothesis in favor of the alternative hypothesis.

-Don't worry if you aren't a master of hypothesis testing at the end of this section.
-We'll discuss these ideas and details many times in this chapter and those that follow.</div>\EndKnitrBlock{onebox}
+In statistical notation:

+* $H_0: \pi_M - \pi_F = 0$

+* $H_A: \pi_M - \pi_F > 0$

 What would it mean if the null hypothesis, which says the variables `gender` and `decision` are unrelated, is true?
 It would mean each banker would decide whether to promote the candidate without regard to the gender indicated on the file.